Jack Connors (footballer, born 1994)

-Jack Stuart Connors (born 24 October 1994) is an Irish footballer who plays as a defender for Hayes & Yeading United.
+Jack Stuart Connors (born 24 October 1994) is an Irish footballer who plays as a defender for Chesham United.

 Connors started his career in the youth system of Fulham before joining Dagenham & Redbridge in 2011 to sign a two-year scholarship.
 In 2012, he joined Isthmian League Premier Division side Hendon on work experience.
 After completing his scholarship, he signed a professional contract with Dagenham & Redbridge in 2013.

-Born in England, Connors has represented the Republic of Ireland at international level, featuring for the under-21 side.
+Connors has represented the Republic of Ireland at international level, featuring for the under-21 side.